 • Spray your washing soda solution on it and scrub.
 If necessary, use a washing soda paste.

 22. Clean Silver – Cleaning silver jewelry or other silver items is a cinch.

 • Add 1/2 cup of washing soda to a gallon of water.
 Line a dish pan with foil, add your silver, and then pour the solution over the top.
 Allow it to soak for 15 minutes, rinse and dry.

-23. Improve Your Pool Water – If your backyard pool is running on the high side of the pH scale, you can add a little soda to help bring down the acidity and create a better balance.
+23. Improve Your Pool Water – If your backyard pool is running on the low side of the pH scale, you can add a little soda to help bring down the acidity and create a better balance.

 • Just sprinkle soda into the pool, adding a little at a time until you get the desired level.

 You can get two boxes of washing soda for about $20 (as of this writing).
 What are some other uses for washing soda?
 Leave a comment and tell us what we forgot!